 Troubleshooting: If the output from your DOS program is created with a US Letter page size, but you expect to see output using A4 page size, then extract a substitute copy of pcl6.exe from the pcl6-defaults-to-a4.zip archive enclosed in the download; rename the file pcl6.exe and copy it into the same folder with vDos.exe, replacing the original pcl6.exe.

 Note: The version of pcl6.exe in this archive includes the Dark Courier support described below.

 GhostPCL, part of the larger GhostPDL project, is software that converts PCL files into PostScript, PDF, and other formats.
 The project is derived from, and shares much code with, GPL Ghostscript.
-Prebuilt OS X/macOS binaries of GhostPCL are surprisingly hard to find, so I have provided my own build of the OS X version of pcl6, built from GhostPCL version 9.21.
+Prebuilt OS X/macOS binaries of GhostPCL are surprisingly hard to find, so I have provided my own build of the OS X version of pcl6, built from GhostPCL version 9.24 or later (I occasionally update this build to the latest version).
 The binary is self-contained (it includes the required fonts); no additional files are needed.